JohnWCartmell/ERScript/html/2024/change-1-Aug-2024.md

 which apparently was previously there but removed 12/10/2023.
 Why was this condition removed?

-Maybe it should go in on the reference branch also.
+Maybe it should go in on the reference branch also. ***In fact it should*** Added to reference branch on 18 August 2025 to fix a failure to  build the airlineTravel example.
+I can't explain why this problem has just showed up.

 ### Proposal
 Put the condition in on the dependency branch.